 Introduction: The genioglossus, innervated by the hypoglossal motor nucleus (HMN), is an important respiratory muscle that helps maintain the upper airway open for effective lung ventilation.
 In-vitro studies have shown that protein kinase A (PKA) modulates the transmission of the respiratory-drive signal at the level of the HMN.
-We first tested the hypothesis that local delivery of PKA activators into the HMN would increase respiratory-related genioglossus activity in vivo, and that application of a PKA inhibitor would suppress genioglossus activity, indicative of constitutive PKA activity.
+We first tested the hypothesis that local delivery of PKA activators into the HMN would increase respiratory-related genioglossus activity, indicative of constitutive PKA activity.
 Additionally, since PKA is implicated in models of long-term augmentation of neuronal activity, we tested the hypothesis that prolonged stimulation of the HMN with PKA activators would result in the long-term facilitation of genioglossus activity.